 Instead of marking a copy of each issue to show the advertising and nonadvertising portions, the publisher may pay postage at the advertising zoned prices on both portions of all issues or editions of a Periodicals publication (except a requester publication).
 This option is not available if the price for advertising is lower than the price for nonadvertising.
 When the amount of advertising exceeds 75%, the copies provided to the postmaster must be marked "Advertising over 75%."
-When the amount of advertising is 75% or less, the copies provided to the postmaster must be marked "Advertising not over 75%" on the first page.
+When the amount of advertising over 75%."
+When the amount of advertising not over 75%" on the first page.
 The entire weight of the copy must be entered on the postage statement in the column provided for the advertising portion.
 The words "Over 75%" or "Not over 75%" must be annotated on the postage statement and the word "Waived" must be written in the space provided for the weight of the nonadvertising portion.